awslabs/benchmark-ai/README.md

 #### Via Code Pipeline (recommended)

-You will now create a Codebuild pipeline that deploys Anubis infrastructure and orchestration services in your AWS account using the default region us-east-1 (this can be changed from benchmark-ai/ci/variables.tf):
+You will now create a [Codebuild](https://aws.amazon.com/codebuild/) pipeline that deploys Anubis infrastructure and orchestration services in your AWS account using the default region us-east-1 (this can be changed from benchmark-ai/ci/variables.tf):

 ```bash
 # Assuming PWD is `benchmark-ai`
 ./anubis-setup -- --region us-east-1 --prefix-list-id pl-xxxxxxxx
 ```

-Type 'yes' when prompted and terraform will create the Codebuild pipeline and its dependencies.
-When terraform finishes navigate to the AWS console -> Codebuild -> Pipeline -> Pipelines -> Anubis on the console to see the status of the installation
+Inspect the output line presented, if okay, type 'yes' when prompted and terraform will create the Codebuild pipeline and its dependencies.
+When terraform finishes navigate to the AWS console -> Codebuild -> Pipeline -> Pipelines -> Anubis on the console to see the status of the installation.
+The general run time of the pipeline is approximately 50 minutes.

 <details><summary>More about anubis-setup "driver" arguments</summary>
 <p>